X16Community/faq/faq.md

 ## How much will it cost?

-Pricing will be $500 for the first 100 developer boards.
+Pricing will be $500 for the first 82 developer boards (18 have already been allocated).
 You will get a board with 2MB RAM, mouse, keyboard, power supply, and expansion proto board.

 After that, the price for the next production run will be $350.
+These boards will have 512K of RAM and will not contain the User Port VIA.
+(The socket will be on the board but will not be populated.)

 ## Where can I get it?